enquirer/enquirer/docs/prompts/form/getting-started.md

 ## Transform the prompt into a Form

-To transform our prompt into a form we need to add the `type: "form"` and `choices: string[] | Choice[]` properties to our prompt configuration.
+To make a form we need to add the `type: "form"` and `choices: string[] | Choice[]` properties to our prompt configuration.

 Let's add our field as the first choice, change the `message: string` to describe the